wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-protect-information/includes/information-protection-overview.md

 ## Customer scenarios

-Here are some common scenarios Microsoft's solution for information protection can address:
+Here are some common scenarios that Microsoft's solution for information protection can address:

 - Classify content to generate usage reports for your sensitive content.
 - Enforce encryption on any document labeled as confidential.